 Jeffrey Epstein’s confidant Ghislaine Maxwell arrested in New Hampshire, FBI says

+Jeffrey Epstein’s confidant Ghislaine Maxwell arrested on sexual abuse charges

-Jeffrey Epstein’s confidant Ghislaine Maxwell was arrested in New Hampshire on Thursday morning, the FBI confirmed to Fox News.
+Jeffrey Epstein’s confidant Ghislaine Maxwell was arrested in New Hampshire on Thursday morning on multiple sex abuse charges including conspiracy to entice minors to engage in sexual acts.

-Epstein’s former girlfriend and accused madam was taken into custody at 8:30 a.m. in Branford, N.H.
+Epstein’s former girlfriend and accused madam was taken into custody at 8:30 a.m. in Bedford, N.H., the FBI confirmed to Fox News.
+She had purportedly been hiding out in Paris, France before her arrest.

 Maxwell, the daughter of late British media magnate Robert Maxwell, has been accused in civil court filings of facilitating a sex-trafficking operation that brought girls -- some as young as 14 -- to Epstein's Manhattan home, though until Thursday she had not been formally charged with any criminal wrongdoing.